 If you’re on the fence like we were, here’s our two cents about watermakers: The bigger the better: meaning the more water you can make per hour the better.
 Having a manual system isn’t as taxing as you might think, in fact it’s pretty simple after you do it a few times.
 Separate parts are good so you can cram each part of your watermaker in different compartments if necessary.
 Non-Proprietary parts are best, meaning you don’t have to special order from the RO mfr, you can pick up many of the Cruise RO parts at a standard hardware store.
 You can’t beat the price or the customer service that Rich provides with his watermakers.

-Rich has offered a bonus just for our friends (that’s you) if you use the order code WYNNS.
-He’ll send a free Cruising Kit that’s worth about $200.
+Bonus: Rich has offered a bonus just for our friends (that’s you) who purchase one of his watermakers.
+Use the order code WYNNS and he’ll send a free Cruising Kit that’s worth about $200.
+Watermakers don’t go on sale and “Boat Show Specials” are as good as it gets…and that’s what he is offering.
 Just give him a call or shoot him an email.